Arterial Blood Gas (ABG)

 Why do I need this test?

 Some people have trouble getting oxygen into their systems because they have a lung disease such as pneumonia or emphysema.
 But low oxygen levels and impaired gas exchange may be a sign of another disease or condition that has nothing to do with your lungs.
-Your doctor needs to know what's causing your breathing problems in order to prescribe the right treatment.
+Your healthcare provider needs to know what's causing your breathing problems in order to prescribe the right treatment.
 If you are using supplemental oxygen to help you breathe, this test shows if you are getting enough extra oxygen.

 People with kidney disease, renal failure, diabetes, shock, chronic vomiting, or other conditions may have problems with the acid-base balance in their blood.
 Here are some of the more common reasons an ABG is ordered: